AlloyCI/alloy_ci/doc/docker/README.md

 # Using Docker images

-AlloyCI in conjunction with [GitLab Runner](../runners/README.md) can use [Docker Engine](https://www.docker.com/) to test and build any application.
+AlloyCI in conjunction with [Alloy Runner](../runners/README.md) can use [Docker Engine](https://www.docker.com/) to test and build any application.

 Docker is an open-source project that allows you to use predefined images to